North Carolina Court Records

 The County Register of Deeds processes marriage license applications.
 While some counties require that both parties schedule appointments, others, such as the Wake County Register of Deeds, allow walk-in applications.
 Most counties require both parties to be present to obtain a license.
 Applicants will also be expected to pay the applicable fee.
 Once issued, a marriage license remains valid for 60 days, during which the couple must have a wedding ceremony performed by a recognized officiant.

 Anyone can obtain uncertified copies of marriage records in North Carolina.
-However, to get a record, applicants must provide related information, such as the marriage date and where the license was issued.
+However, applicants must provide related information to get a record, such as the marriage date and where the license was issued.
+Requesters may also need to submit evidence of their relationship to the parties named on the record when requesting a certified copy.
 In contrast, North Carolina laws restrict who may obtain certified copies of a marriage record.

 - Spouses named on the certificate